Top 10 GRE Prep Myths - Know Facts and Strategy

 Highlighting the role of GPA, recommendation letters, and personal statements

-As far as admission goes, GPA, recommendation letters, personal statements and projects will play a more important role than the GRE score, but just because of that don't feel that there is no point in giving GRE, in case candidate has the same credentials as you, the GRE score will act as a way to prove that you are better than the other candidate.
+As far as admission goes, GPA, recommendation letters, personal statements and projects will play a more important role than the GRE score, but just because of that don't feel that there is no point in taking the GRE, in case the candidate has the same credentials as you, the GRE score will act as a way to prove that you are better than the other candidate.

 The detrimental effects of cramming on long-term retention and performance